learn-co-curriculum/phase-2-syllabus-flex-60-week/README.md

 giving you the opportunity to be creative and explore more tools from the React ecosystem.

-Details for the project can be found in the Milestones module.
+Details for the project can be found in the Phase 2 Project module.